patonlab/Sterimol/README.md

 sterimol.py (-a1 atom A) (-a2 atom B) (-radii radius-model) file(s)
 ```
 * `-a1` and `-a2` specify atoms A and B atoms for the calculation - these fields are mandatory as they specify the axis along which Sterimol parameters are calculated.
-* The `-radii` option specifies the radial model used.
-If left blank, the default model is the original CPK radii.
+* The `-radii` option specifies the radial model used; it may be set to `-radii bondi` or `-radii cpk` for either van der Waals radii from Bondi or CPK.
+If left blank, the default setting uses the original CPK radii.

 ####Example 1: